How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 A Note on Security

-Every tool call is authenticated with your API key and scoped to your organization.
+Every tool call is authenticated and scoped to your organization.
 There's no way to access another organization's data through the MCP server—every database query is filtered by your organization ID.

-Your API key is hashed with SHA-256 before storage.
-We never store it in plaintext.
+If you're still on a legacy API key: it's hashed with SHA-256 before storage—we never store it in plaintext.
 When you make a request, we match on a prefix, then verify the full hash.
+But API-key auth for MCP is deprecated, and every tool response includes a deprecation notice asking you to reconnect with OAuth.

-For team environments, avoid putting API keys directly in .mcp.json if it's committed to version control.
+For team environments still using keys, avoid putting them directly in .mcp.json if it's committed to version control.
 Use environment variables or keep the key in a local config file that's gitignored.
-Codex CLI's bearer-token-env-var pattern is a good example of how to do this right.
+Codex CLI's bearer-token-env-var pattern is a good example.
+Or, again: OAuth makes the whole problem disappear.

 What This Unlocks